-The Credit Facility is secured by all of our assets and requires us to maintain two financial covenants: a fixed charge coverage ratio and a leverage ratio.
-The Credit Facility also contains various covenants relating to limitations on indebtedness, investments and acquisitions, mergers, consolidations, the sale of properties and liens and capital expenditures.
-In addition, the Credit Facility imposes limitations on our ability to pay dividends or distributions on any equity interests, declare any stock splits or reclassifications of our stock, apply any of our funds, property or assets to purchase, redeem or retire any of our equity interests, or to purchase, redeem or retire any of our options to purchase any of our equity interests.
-As a result of the limitations contained in the Credit Facility, all of the net assets on our consolidated balance sheet as of December 27, 2020 are restricted in use.
+The Credit Facility is secured by all of our assets (other than real property and certain other property excluded pursuant to the terms of the Credit Facility) and requires us to maintain three financial covenants: a fixed charge coverage ratio, a leverage ratio and a minimum tangible net worth requirement.
+The Credit Facility also contains various covenants relating to limitations on indebtedness, acquisitions, mergers, consolidations, the sale of properties and liens.
+As a result of the limitations contained in the Credit Facility, certain of the net assets on our consolidated balance sheet as of December 26, 2021 are restricted in use.
 The Credit Facility contains other customary covenants, representations and events of default.

-In December 2020, the outstanding balance of the Credit Facility was fully paid off.
-As of the loan pay off date, we were in compliance with all covenants under the Credit Facility.
+As of December 26, 2021, there was no outstanding balance under the Credit Facility.
+As of December 26, 2021, we were in compliance with all covenants under the Credit Facility.
 See "Long-Term Debt" in Note 10 to our consolidated financial statements included elsewhere in this Annual Report for additional details related to our Credit Facility.